𖥤

 I came across a massive database of aquatic animal photographs today.

-The database is hosted by the Bernice Pauahi Bishop Museum website and most of the images appear to be open-source, though I’ll need dig more to confirm that.
+The database is hosted by the Bernice Pauahi Bishop Museum website and most of the images appear to be open-source, though I’ll need to dig more to confirm that.
 The work is largely attributed to John E. Randall.

 I especially ~ love ~ the way the eels are posed for documentation 𖦹